Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Depracated Lua Functions.md

 - `variable` - The property attribute for the object; Example: `x`, `y`, `alpha`, etc.
 - `value` - The new value to be set.

+## Property Getters
 ### getPropertyLuaSprite(tag:String, variable:String)
 Deprecation of `getProperty()`; Gets the current <ins>property variable inside the Playstate</ins> current value.

 - `tag` - The variable inside the Playstate or object to be used.
 - `variable` - The property attribute for the object; Example: `x`, `y`, `alpha`, etc.

+# Miscellaneous Properties
+### updateHitboxFromGroup(group:String, index:Int)
+Deprecation of `updateHitbox()`; Updates the object's hitboxes with its specified member ID.

+- `obj` - The specified name of the grouped instance variables; Examples: `opponentStrums`, `playerStrums`, etc.
+- `index` - The index position of the grouped instance variables to use.

 ***